MrGreyfun/C-tokenizer/README.md

 # c_tokenizer
-A C language tokenizer implemented by pure Python
+a C language tokenizer implemented by pure Python